TZstatsADS/Spring2021-Project1-sy2657/output/README.md

 "grewup" : type of community where grew up (farm, country not farm, small city, medium city, large city, suburb of large city, very large city, suburb of very large city)

-"job": worried about losing/finding job in the future
+"job": worried about losing/finding job in the future  ( A lot, somewhat, not much at all)

 "outofwork": laid off / out of work in past 6 months?
+(Yes, no)